Dave’s Authentic Chinese Pork Dumplings Recipe is not just an appetizer. Oh no, it’s so good, it’s what’s for dinner!

 I have always been an appetizer girl as far back as I can remember.
 It was a really “special” occasion when my Mom bought pizza rolls for a New Year’s treat for us kids.

-It was a bit more fun and satisfying eating these little packages of flavor than having an ordinary meal.
+Eating these little packages of flavor was a bit more fun and satisfying than having an ordinary meal.
 Fast forward to today, and not much has changed.

 Now one of my favorite apps is the delicious dumplings of Zhengzheng Ren, our friend and former international student from Shanghai.